 The Similkameen Valley is nestled on the edge of the Thompson-Okanagan Region of Southern British Columbia.
 You’ll find us just above the US border, bounded by the Okanagan Valley and the Lower Mainland.
 The Similkameen Valley is a rugged, rustic and largely under-discovered region made for adventurous self-explorers.
 Vast and varied, it’s almost 200 kilometres (125 mi) long.

 Follow Crowsnest Pass (Hwy 3) from the lower mainland through rolling ranch and farmlands to the fragile grasses of northern tip of the Columbia Plateau.
-While you drive down the valley you will follow the Similkameen River as it carves through the whole length of your journey, in the shadow of the Cascade Mountains.
-You won’t be the first to pull over for a picture.
-Time and the elements have battered the mountains into craggy, jagged peaks, lending a breathtaking backdrop for your visit.
-There are plenty of roadside sightings and photo opportunities of eagles, deer and mountain goats.
+While you drive down the valley you will follow the Similkameen River as it carves through the whole length of your journey, under the shadow of the Cascade Mountains.
+As you pull over to the roadside for a picture, you'll notice jagged mountain peaks basking in the sunlight lending a breathtaking backdrop for your visit.
+There is a good chance you'll see plenty of roadside photo opportunities of eagles, deer and mountain goats.